zakky-play-ground/maheer-blog/⛈️ server.md

-Certainly!
+I'm Certainly!
 Here's the information presented with headings and lines:

 **AWS:**
 - **Hosting Type:** Cloud Infrastructure